Topic marker: Examples

-In this third example, "today" (今日, kyou) is used adverbially, and it is marked as the topic.
-Normally there would be no particle marking it as an adverb, and so は is simply added without replacing any particle.
+In the third example, "today" (今日, kyou) is used adverbially and is marked as the topic.
+Normally, there would be no particle marking it as an adverb and so は is simply added without replacing any particle.
 The subject, which is omitted, is assumed to be "I" (私, watashi).
 If it were made explicit, it would be marked by が.
-As before, the topic goes at the beginning of the clause.
+As before, the topic is at the beginning of the clause.

 Okinawan: や

 Okinawan uses the topic marker や (ya).
-If the topic is not a proper noun or ends with a short vowel, it tends to merge creating long vowels such as wan ya to wan nee ("I am").
+If the topic is not a proper noun or ends with a short vowel, it tends to merge creating long vowels such as wan ya to wannee ("I am").

 Example

+Kurdish

+In Kurdish and many related languages, there are certain fixes that signify emphasis and also the present continuous tense.
+They may give the sense of "also, too" by the sentence structure and the dialect.
+It is mostly translatable to English.

+In Northern Kurdish and Zazaki, ezafe markers can function both as present continuous suffixes and are used for emphasis or statements in contrary.
+They can be used in all tenses.
+They have developed from sentences in which the subject is denoted to be the ... one for example: Em d kêm in u Xuedê ê temam e. (lit.
+We are lacking and God is the complete one. (=ê temam)).
+The ê is the topic marker in that comparison.

+Examples

+In Central, Southern Kurdish and certain other dialects, the "e" prefix is used to signify the same senses mentioned previously.
+It originally denotes a meaning close to English "right" as in "right here, right now" etc. (Sorani e êre, e êsta), but when it is put before nouns, it emphasizes them and attracts the accent.
+It is equivalent to Northern Kurdish "a", as in a vêrê, a nha (right here, right now), which dialectally may also be used as used in Sorani.